Consumer Price Index FAQs

 Q. How do I read or interpret a price index?

 A. A price index is a tool that allows users to calculate movements over time.
-The indexes show how prices have changed relative to a reference base of 100.0.
-Most of the Consumer Price Indexes have a reference base of the financial year 1989/90 = 100.0.
-An index of 110, for example, means there has been a 10–percent increase in price since the reference base; similarly an index of 90 means a 10–percent decrease since that reference base.
+The indexes show how prices have changed relative to a value of 100.0 in the index reference period.
+Most of the Consumer Price Indexes have an index reference period of the financial year 2011/12 = 100.0.
+An index of 110, for example, means there has been a 10 per cent increase in price since the index reference period; similarly an index of 90 means a 10 per cent decrease since that index reference period.
 Movements of the index from one date to another can be expressed as either points or percentage changes.

 Q. How can I use a price index to calculate the change in prices between any two points in time?

 A. Movements in prices can be calculated between any two time periods, and expressed as changes in index points or as percentage changes.
 The change in index points can be calculated by subtracting the two price indexes from the different time periods.
 The percentage change can be calculated by dividing the change in index points by the earlier time period price index multiplied by 100.

 The following example illustrates the method of calculating changes in index points and percentage changes between the June quarter 2016 and June quarter 2017, but can be applied to any two points in time from the same price index series: